-Our 100 mile Training Plan – Compete is designed for experienced runners looking to nail their 100 miler – whether it’s to compete against yourself or other runners.
+Our 100-mile ultra Training Plan – Compete is designed for experienced runners looking to nail their 100 miler – whether it’s to compete against yourself or other runners.

-The plan is 6 months long and is aimed at runners aiming to continuously run their 100 miler at a strong pace.
+The plan is 6 months long and is aimed at runners aiming to continuously run their 100 mile ultramarathon at a strong pace.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.
-This training plan was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners.
+This 100-mile training program was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners.

 Here I’ve presented my rationale for the strategy provided.

 The training plan is available for free in PDF and customizable Google Sheets format in both miles and kilometers.

 Related article: How To Run 100 Miles – The Essential Guide